 Introducing Bahías de Huatulco

-The Huatulco bays are strung along the coast about 10km in each direction from the harbor at Santa Cruz Huatulco.
-The ‘downtown’ area is La Crucecita, 1km north of Santa Cruz, with a grid of straight streets focused on the leafy Plaza Principal.
-The other main developments are at Santa Cruz Huatulco, Chahué and Tangolunda.
+The Huatulco bays are strung along the coast for 15km west and 10km east from the harbor at Santa Cruz Huatulco.
+The ‘downtown’ area, 1km north of Santa Cruz, is called La Crucecita, with a street grid focused on the leafy Plaza Principal.
+The other main developments are at Chahué and Tangolunda to the east.

 Shared Arrival Transfer: Bahías de Huatulco International Airport to Huatulco Hotels

 Save time and money by booking your Huatulco airport transfer service before you land.
 Be met on the ground and travel by air-conditioned vehicle from Bahías de Huatulco International Airport to your Huatulco hotel...